jstetich/Shellfish_Bacteria/Analysis/Exploratory-Data-Analysis.md

 So, no strong linear correlations.
-Correlations are slightly higher using rank correlations.although weak correlations with temperature and Salinity and salinity and E COli may never the less be meaningful, or there may be non-linear relationships at play.
+Correlations are slightly higher using rank correlations.although weak correlations with temperature and Salinity and salinity and *E. coli* may never the less be meaningful, or there may be non-linear relationships at play.

 ``` r